israelavendanojr/digital-closet/README.md

 ## Running Locally

 Both servers must be running.
-The Vite dev server proxies `/api` and `/uploads` to the backend.
+The Vite dev server proxies `/api` to the backend.

 ```bash
 # Backend (port 8080)